vickzkater/onewaysms-laravel/README.md

 ## License

-GoSms is open-sourced software built by KINIDI Tech and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).
+OnewaySms is open-sourced software built by KINIDI Tech and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## Credits